-If an FSP has breached their duty to a consumer, we will consider whether compensation is appropriate.
+If a financial firm has breached their duty to a consumer, we will consider whether compensation is appropriate.

 The purpose of compensation is to place the consumer in the position they would have been in had there been no breach of duty.